OllieJones/sqlite-object-cache/readme.txt

 == Upgrade Notice ==

+Correct a race condition upon cache item expiration.
 Improve SQLite3 checkpointing to reduce the probability of huge WAL files.
 Add a health check for OPcache (not APCu) exhaustion.